nghiahhnguyen/What-The-Food/README.md

 - Integrate model to classify output by Firebase ML Kit as food categories
 - Handling Asynchronous nature of Inference by the model
 - Carousel view with image
-- Network handling and Http request with Volley library
+- Network handling and HTTP request with Volley library
-- Get API from Shutterstock
+- Use API from Shutterstock to build
 - Get image by Picasso library
 - Food info database for 101 types of food
 - Firestore from Firebase